Lafayette CollegeTechnology Help

 The steps for adding alt text to shapes, charts, or tables are the same as above for SmartArt.

-To make audio and video resources accessible, make sure there are captions provided with the media and if possible, a transcript as well.
+To make audio and video resources accessible, include accurate captions with the media, and if possible, a transcript as well.

 Best practices for creating tables and lists are the same as for Word Documents.